vanus-labs/docs/content/cloud-docs/sink/aws-rds-mysql/setup.md

 1. Leave the default subnet group.

-2. Enable public access, this allocates an IP to your database instance and allows direct connection to the database from your own device.
+2. Enable public access.
+This allocates an IP to your database instance and allows direct connection to the database from your own device.
 ![13](images/10.png)

 3. Select **Create new VPC security group**.
-This would create a security group that allows connection from the IP address of the device that you are currently using, to the database you created.
+This will create a security group that allows outside connections to the MySQL server.

-4. Leave **Database port** on 3306
+4. Leave **the Database port** on `3306`.
 ![14](images/11.png)

 5. Select the password method of authentication.

-6. Leave **enabled monitoring** unchecked, to stay within the free tier limit.
+6. Leave **enabled monitoring** unchecked to stay within the free tier limit.
 ![15](images/12.png)

 7. Set a database name.
-If you do not provide one, Amazon RDS will not create a database on your instance being created.
+If you do not provide one, Amazon RDS will not create a database on the instance being created.

 8. Set your preferred backup retention period.
 ![16](images/13.png)

-9. Leave **Deletion protection** unchecked, checking the box prevents you from being able to delete the database.
+9. Leave **Deletion protection** unchecked, if you want to be able to delete your database in the future.
 ![17](images/14.png)

-10. Click on **create database**
+10. Click on **Create database**.
 ![18](images/15.png)

-11. Your DB is now being created.
+11. the DB is now in the process of creation.
 This could take a few minutes.
 ![19](images/16.png)